Get special attention

 You can also follow up with a phone call after a few weeks.

-Can't get past an officious gatekeeper?
-Call after hours and leave your message directly in the executive's voice mailbox, Sherry says.
+If you can't seem to get past an officious gatekeeper, call after hours and leave your message directly in the executive's voice mailbox, Sherry says.